Bahujan Samaj Party: Silver jubilee

-The Bahujan Samaj Party on 14 April 2009 celebrated its silver jubilee.
+On 14 April 2009, the Bahujan Samaj Party celebrated its silver jubilee.
 The Manywar Shri Kanshi Ramji Shahri Garib Awas Yojna housing scheme for poor was launched by Lucknow Development Authority (LDA).
 The role of Mayawati was discussed in BSP's success.
 A mass rally was organised in Lucknow with 10000 police personnel on duty.
 It was the 305th and largest rally of BSP since 1984.
-As per Observer Research Foundation, within 25 years BSP became third largest political party of India.
+As per Observer Research Foundation, within 25 years BSP became the third largest political party of India.

 Views

 BSP believes in "Social Transformation and Economic Emancipation" of the "Bahujan Samaj".
 The Bahujan Samaj signifies the Bahujans as the Scheduled Castes (SC), the Scheduled Tribes (ST), and the Other Backward Castes (OBC).
 B. R. Ambedkar, a proponent of Bahujan rights, is their important ideological inspiration.
 The BSP also speaks in favor of religious minorities.
 The party claims not to be prejudiced against upper-caste Hindus.
 In 2008, while addressing the audience, Mayawati said: "Our policies and ideology are not against any particular caste or religion.
 If we were anti-upper caste, we would not have given tickets to candidates from upper castes to contest elections".